DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Residential-Care-services-and-Retirement-Villages.md

 ms.dyn365.ops.version: AX 7.0.1
 ---

-# Residential Care services and Retirement Villages
+# Residential Care Services and Retirement Villages
 Manual journals can be entered or imported into the system.
 -   Journals can be generated from the billing schedules by running the Billing journal proposal.
 The proposal utilises the Billing schedule to automatically generate transactions up to the selected end date.
 -   Fees can be split to be paid by different parties, such as family members or third-party organisations.